-Pursuant to Section 47-13.20 of the City's Unified Land Development Regulations (ULDR), Downtown RAC Review Process and Special Regulations, density within the Downtown RAC is limited to a specific pool of dwelling units.
-The development plan requires a total allocation of 1,214 dwelling units.
-However, 691 units are currently available to allocate to Downtown projects south of Broward Boulevard, therefore the applicant is seeking unit allocation for Phase I which comprises of 659 residential units, leaving a balance of 32 units.
+Pursuant to Section 47-13.20 of the City's Unified Land Development Regulations (ULDR), Downtown RAC Review Process and Special Regulations, density within the Downtown RAC is limited to five thousand one hundred (5,100) dwelling units with additional dwelling units above this limit permitted as provided in the City of Fort Lauderdale Comprehensive Plan.
+Effective March 31, 2017, an additional five thousand (5,000) dwelling units were made available.
+The proposed development plan requires a total allocation of 1,214 dwelling units.
+The applicant seeks allocation of 555 dwelling units for Phase 2.